-Contacts | Program of Study | Program Requirements | Capstone Project | Summary of Requirements: Literature and Culture Concentration | Summary of Requirements: Comparative Germanics Concentration | Honors | Grading | Study Abroad | Foreign Language Proficiency Certificates | Placement Testing | Accreditation Testing | Minor Program in Germanic Studies | Minor Program in Norwegian Studies | Yiddish Studies | Minor Program in Yiddish Studies | Yiddish Program Internship | German Courses (Language) | Languages Across the Curriculum (LxC) | German Courses (Literature and Culture)
+Contacts | Program of Study | Program Requirements | Summary of Requirements: Literature and Culture Concentration | Summary of Requirements: Comparative Germanics Concentration | Summary of Requirements: Concentration in Germanic Studies and Allied Fields | Grading | Study Abroad | Foreign Language Proficiency Certificates | Placement Testing | Accreditation Testing | Minor Programs in Germanic Studies | Summary of Requirements: Minor in Business German | Minor Program in Norwegian Studies | Yiddish Studies | Minor Program in Yiddish Studies | Yiddish Program Internship | German Courses (Language) | Languages Across the Curriculum (LxC) | German Courses (Literature and Culture)

 Department Website: http://german.uchicago.edu